AckerlyXu/heima/articles/hdinsight/hdinsight-administer-use-command-line.md

 ---
-title: Manage Hadoop clusters using Azure CLI | Azure
+title: Manage Hadoop clusters using Azure CLI - Azure HDInsight| Azure
-description: How to use the Azure CLI to manage Hadoop clusters in HDIsight
+description: Learn how to use the Azure Command-line Interface to manage Hadoop clusters in Azure HDInsight.
+The Azure CLI works on Windows, Mac, and Linux.
 services: hdinsight
 editor: cgronlun
 manager: jhubbard